gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

     };
 };

-// Warning: (ae-internal-missing-underscore) The name "ScenarioRecording" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export type ScenarioRecording = {
     execution: ExecutionRecording;
     scenarioIndex: number;
 };

-// Warning: (ae-internal-missing-underscore) The name "VisClassesRecording" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export type VisClassesRecording = {
     items: IVisualizationClass[];